31 Best Online Industrial Organizational Psychology Colleges

 Austin Peay State University offers over 56 majors and 63 different concentrations.
 There are 300 full-time faculty members teaching on three main campuses and within a growing online community.

-The Masters of Science program provides the training in research methods of I-O Psychology.
+The Master of Science program provides the training in research methods of I-O Psychology.
 Skills from this program can be applied to many areas such as performance evaluations, motivational speaking, team performance, and leadership.
 Students must complete 12 courses (34 credit-hours) entirely online, including a comprehensive exam or thesis.
 Core courses may include:

 - Performance Management